-The Head Teacher is responsible for the day-to-day organisation of the curriculum and works with the Senior Leadership Team and class teachers to ensure appropriate weighting for each subject within the weekly timetable.
+The Headteacher and Deputy Headteacher are responsible for the day-to-day organisation of the curriculum and works with the Senior Leadership Team and class teachers to ensure appropriate weighting for each subject within the weekly timetable.
 Medium-term planning is checked, ensuring that all classes are taught the full requirements of the National Curriculum, and that all lessons have appropriate learning objectives.
-Time is given to carry out scrutiny of work and talk to pupils about their learning experiences and also fed back to the Governors' via the Head Teachers Report.
+Time is given to carry out scrutiny of work and talk to pupils about their learning experiences and also fed back to the Governors' via the Headteachers Report.

 Phase Leaders are responsible for reviewing assessment data from each class and using this data to gain an overview of standards across the school.